wes1993/YouTubeForAlexa/README.md

 8. Delete everything in the text box, and copy in the text from https://raw.githubusercontent.com/wes1993/YouTubeForAlexa/master/InteractionModel/InteractionModel_en.json, (or use InteractionModel_fr.json, InteractionModel_it.json, InteractionModel_de.json, InteractionModel_es.json, InteractionModel_ja.json or InteractionModel_pt-br.json for French, Italian, German, Spanish, Japanese or Brazilian Portuguese.)
 9. Click "Save Model" at the top.
 10. Click "Interfaces" in the menu on the left, and enable "Audio Player" and "Video App".
 Click "Save Interfaces".
 11. Click "Endpoint" in the menu on the left, and select "AWS Lambda ARN".
-Under "Default Region", put the ARN.
+Under "Default Region", put the ARN (from the Amazon AWS    Part).
 12. Click "Save Endpoints"
 13. Click "Permissions", at the very bottom on the left.
 14. Turn on "Lists Read" and "Lists Write".